xianghuzhao/kdfcrypt/README.md

 aes256Key, err := kdf.Derive("password", salt, 32)
 ```

-The KDF algorithm, param and salt must be the same in order to get
+The KDF algorithm, param and salt must be preserved in order to get
 the same key again.